 Bus Layout - Opens the Channel and Bus Layout dialog.

-OSC/GPScript - Allows you to set a name to be used by GP Script and/or OSC, as well as to enable OSC and/or GPScript.
+OSC/GPScript Handle- Allows you to set ahandle to be used by GPScript, OSC, and/or the Advanced Extra MIDI messages to send out feature, as well as to enable OSC and/or GPScript.